pratikpanchal22/Mutation-And-Selection-Simulator/README.md

 ## Random mutation & fitness-based selection simulator

-Java command line app to simulate random mutation and non-random fittest selection.
+Java command line app to simulate random mutation and non-random fitness-based selection.
 This is based on the string mutation that Richard Dawkin discusses in The Blind Watchmaker (chapter 3).
-This application introduces further complexity by introducing the following controlability:
+This application introduces further complexity to the algorithm by allowing the following controlability:
-1. Space: Control the evolutionary space gap between initial parent and last child
+1. Evolution space: Control the evolutionary space gap between initial parent and last child (target)
 2. Mutation stability: Stabilize mutation when the group reaches a stable size by controlling the mutation probability.
-3. Range controlled mutation: Limit mutation to occur within configurable constrained range.
+3. Range-constrained mutation: Limit mutation to occur within configurable constrained range for the mutable unit.
 4. Generational fitness: Control generational fitness by varying the number of children per generation.

 **Usage:**